Django Reinhardt — Suno AI prompt

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

-Django Reinhardt isn't just a guitarist; he's a seismic event in music history, a figure whose very name conjures images of smoke-filled Parisian clubs and dazzling, impossibly fluid fretwork.
-Pioneering "gypsy jazz" or "jazz manouche" in the 1930s, Reinhardt crafted a sound that was at once deeply rooted in Romani folk traditions and wildly adventurous, fusing American swing with European melodicism.
+Django Reinhardt was more than a guitarist; he's a seismic event in music history, a figure whose very name conjures smoke-filled Parisian clubs and dazzling, impossibly fluid fretwork.
+Pioneering "gypsy jazz," or jazz manouche, in the 1930s, Reinhardt shaped a sound that was deeply rooted in Romani folk tradition and wildly adventurous at the same time, fusing American swing with European melodicism.
 His playing, characterized by an astonishing virtuosity despite a debilitating hand injury, redefined the role of the guitar in jazz, elevating it from a rhythm instrument to a lead voice capable of breathtaking improvisation.

 His legacy is immense, a testament to raw talent and unyielding innovation.
 For Suno users, exploring Django's universe means tapping into a rich vein of playful intimacy and romantic nostalgia, where every note feels imbued with a story.
 Consider his rhythmic drive, the interplay between lead and rhythm guitars, and the melancholic-yet-exuberant melodies.
 When crafting tracks inspired by Reinhardt, focus on acoustic instrumentation – particularly crisp, percussive rhythm guitars and a nimble lead – alongside a strong sense of swing and improvisation.
 His distinctive sound, often recorded with a raw, immediate quality, is less about polished production and more about the sheer, unadulterated joy and technical brilliance of the performance itself.